sparkleformation/sparkle_formation/docs/provisioning.md

 ```

 `--file` directs knife to a file under the `cloudformation` directory,
-and `--processing` tells knife to render a json template using
+and `--processing` tells knife to render JSON from the
-SparkleFormation.
+SparkleFormation template before passing it to the provider.

 #### Applying Stacks